Karanahuja324/fashionhub/README.md

 # 👗 FashionHub

-Welcome to **FashionHub**, a modern and stylish e-commerce website built to showcase the latest fashion trends, collections, and accessories.
-This project serves as a front-end template for a fashion brand or online clothing store.
+FashionHub is a clean and stylish front-end fashion website template designed to showcase clothing collections, new arrivals, and accessories.
+Perfect for modern brands looking to establish a sleek online presence.

 ## 🌟 Features

-- Responsive header with navigation links
+- Responsive navigation menu
-- Font Awesome icons for cart, search, and user
+- Font Awesome icons for cart, user, and search
-- Hero section with promotional content
+- Hero section with promotional messaging
-- Clean and modern design layout
+- Clean HTML/CSS layout
-- Semantic HTML structure for SEO and accessibility

-## 🚀 Live Preview

-> Coming soon — deploy on GitHub Pages, Netlify, or Vercel.

-## 🧱 Built With

-- **HTML5** – semantic structure
-- **CSS3** – layout and styling
+- Easy to customize and expand

-- **Font Awesome** – icons for UI elements
-- *(Optional additions: JavaScript, animations, or frameworks if you add them)*
+## 🔗 Live Demo

+👉 [View the Website](https://your-username.github.io/your-repo/) *(Replace with actual link)*

-## 📁 Folder Structure
+## 📁 Project Structure